zachlatta/meta/applications/google_rise_2016.md

 so on.

 Our workshops are written documents focused on web development that are meant for members to follow at their own pace.
-No lectures and a heavy emphasis on using Google to figure things out.
+There aren't any lectures and we have a heavy emphasis on using Google to figure things out.

-When fledgling leaders get stuck, we have weekly calls and the community for them to lean on.
+We also have weekly calls and our 24/7 online community for fledgling leaders to lean on in any event.

 **Which of the following formats best describes the project you are proposing in this application:**